-While you're wearing your diamond jewelry, such high heat isn't a concern.
+While you're wearing your diamond jewellery, such high heat isn't a concern.
 In fact, it takes temperatures of over 1,290 degrees Fahrenheit to cause a diamond to burn into graphite.

-As long as you only use the services of trusted jewelers for shaping or resetting your diamond, heat damage shouldn't be a concern.
-So, though your diamond jewelry is unlikely to encounter such extreme conditions, it's worth noting that diamonds aren't totally indestructible.
+As long as you only use the services of trusted jewellers for shaping or resetting your diamond, heat damage shouldn't be a concern.
+So, though your diamond jewellery is unlikely to encounter such extreme conditions, it's worth noting that diamonds aren't totally indestructible.

 Abrasive Cleaners and Chemicals May Cause Chips

 Though diamonds are supremely scratch-resistant, some cleaning solutions pose a hazard.

 Depending on your diamond, its setting, and the surrounding metals and stones, using a certain type of cleaner could cause chips or other damage.

 Ultrasonic cleaners, especially, can create movement that is harmful to delicate diamond rings and other jewellery.
 Overall, cleaning your diamond requires special steps, solutions, and careful handling to prevent breakage or chipping.